Building a modern resume

 - Mumbo jumbo or too generic sentences (e.g. very responsible and organized, a strong and committed team player, exceptional managerial skills, perfectionist and a great listener)

-Links allow the users to know more on demand.
+Links allow users to know more on demand.
 Create links on what could bring value: companies, projects, sites, blogs, certificates, etc. (I created a “certificates” folder in Google Drive and made it public).
 Use actual links if you want to keep them after someone prints the resume; use textual links for the rest.

 ‘Form’ is how the content is presented.
 ‘Form’ is as important as ‘content’, as it deals with psychology and other human factors.
 This is where you think about the visual layout.
-Start with a wireframe/mockup in paper if you want to build your own.
+Start with a paper wireframe if you want to build your own.
 However, there are tons of templates around (check the templates at your word processor or search the web).
 Feel free to use my resume as a starting point.
 I’m fond of the timeline based layout.

 There are a lot of similarities between building a resume and developing a GUI, as both are ways of conveying information.
-Knowing a bit of UX and data visualization can help a lot but you don’t need to be a professional designer to achieve a good result (design is not only for designers; developers should have a crash course on design).
+Knowing a bit of UX and data visualization can help a lot but you don’t need to be a professional designer to achieve a good result (to design is not only for designers; developers should have a crash course on design).
 Let’s go through some tips:

 - Align elements to (an imaginary) grid